mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue where a randomly generated default message-ID was not added for every outgoing email.
  - Fixed an issue where custom groups could be created with at-mention names that are reserved words (@channel, @here, @all).
  - Fixed an issue where 404 errors were shown when APIv4 had an incorrect content-type header.
- - Fixed an issue where messages from bot and webhook could not be forwarded.
+ - Fixed an issue where messages from bots and webhooks could not be forwarded.
- - Fixed an issue where the plugin limit read "closer" even when the full limit of 5 plugins was enabled.
+ - Fixed an issue where the **Integrations limit** warning modal stated "You're getting closer to the 5 enabled integrations limit" even when 5 plugins were already enabled.
  - Fixed an issue where inline images did not appear in the channel header.
  - Fixed an issue with the emoji skin tone selector animation.
- - Fixed an issue where an archived root post with a file errored out when trying to view its channel.
+ - Fixed an issue where attempting to access a post from the channel **Files** view caused a crash if the Cloud account had reached the message limit.
  - Fixed an issue where the screen reader did not announce a successful login when logging in.
  - Fixed a few broken links at **System Console > User Management > Permission Schemes**.
  - Fixed an issue where users were able to forward messages to users who are deactivated.